ZhgChg.Li

 }

-Compared to the language check script, this script is concise and has all the important functions, making it very valuable for reference!
+Compared to the localization checking script, this script is simpler yet includes all the essential features, making it very valuable as a reference!

 for (index, arg) in CommandLine.arguments.enumerated() {